 A traditional mortgage may or may not be an option for your situation so you should consider other types of loans.
 For example, in many states a Bank Statement Loan Program may be available.
 This type of loan is wonderful for the self-incorporated individual.
 It does not require a W2 but looks instead at your bank deposits for the last 12-24 months, credit score and other assets.
-If you are a first time buyers, FHA loans could still be within in your grasp if you furnish additional documentation like 2 years of tax returns and 1099s.
+If you are a first time buyer, FHA loans could still be within in your grasp if you furnish additional documentation like 2 years of tax returns and 1099s.

 How to Improve Your Chances of Qualifying for a loan without a W2

 Many of the loans that do not require W2s will be similar in nature.
 They will look at your debt to income ratio, your earnings provided by 1099s or IRS taxes for the previous two years and your credit score.
-So how can you improve the likelihood that you will be approved for these types of loans?

 - Pay off outstanding debt.
 This improves your debt to income ratio and your credit score.
 It indicates to lenders that you are eliminating the likelihood that you will default on future loans.